MrBluegru/MinimusApp/README.md

-# Minimus-App by Mr. Blue
+# todoBlue-App by Mr. Blue

 ## App of ToDo